-- 1. Turn the key to "OFF" and turn off the electrical circuit in question. - Remove the blown fuse, and then install a new fuse of the specified amperage.
+- 1. Turn the key to "OFF" and turn off the electrical circuit in question. - 2.
+Remove the blown fuse, and then install a new fuse of the specified amperage.
 WARNING!
 Do not use a fuse of a higher amperage rating than recommended to avoid causing extensive damage to the electrical system and possibly a fire.
 [EWA15131]

+Specified fuses:

-Specified fuses: Main fuse: 30 0 A Headlight fuse: 20.0 A Taillight fuse: 10.0 A Signaling system fuse: 10.0 A Ignition fuse: 10.0 A Radiator fan fuse: 20.0 A Fuel injection system fuse: 10.0 A Backup fuse: 10.0 A ABS control unit fuse: FZ6-SAHG 10.0 A ABS motor fuse: FZ6-SAHG 30.0 A
+Main fuse: 30.0 A Headlight fuse: 20.0 A Taillight fuse: 10.0 A Signaling system fuse: 10.0 A Ignition fuse: 10.0 A Radiator fan fuse: 20.0 A Fuel injection system fuse: 10.0 A Backup fuse: 10.0 A ABS control unit fuse: FZ6-NAHG 10.0 A ABS motor fuse: FZ6-NAHG 30.0 A

-- Turn the key to "ON" and turn on the electrical circuit in question to check if the device operates. - 4.
+- 3. Turn the key to "ON" and turn on the electrical circuit in question to check if the device operates. - 4.
 If the fuse immediately blows again, have a Yamaha dealer check the electrical system.

-Replacing a headlight bulb
+Replacing the headlight bulb

-This model is equipped with quartz bulb headlights.
-If a headlight bulb burns out, replace it as follows.
+This model is equipped with a quartz bulb headlight.
+If the headlight bulb burns out, replace it as follows.